Interislander: Introduction

 The service expanded with the addition of Aranui in 1966, MV Arahanga in 1972 and Aratika in 1974.
 The Union Company responded to the competition by converting TEV Maori to take roll-on roll-off (RORO) road traffic and ordering a new RORO ship, TEV Wahine.
 However, the resurgence was short-lived: on 10 April 1968, Wahine foundered at the entrance to Wellington Harbour during a storm, resulting in 53 deaths.
 By the time replacement ship TEV Rangatira entered service in 1972, competition from the Cook Strait ferries and increased competition from air travel, especially following the National Airways Corporation's introduction of the Boeing 737 in 1968, saw the Wellington-Lyttelton service become uneconomic.
 The Union Company withdrew in 1974, and after two years under the Ministry of Transport, the service was cancelled in September 1976.
-In 1982 Arahura joined the fleet to replace the ageing Aramoana and Aranui.
+In 1983, Arahura joined the fleet to replace the ageing Aramoana and Aranui.
 The faster Arahura reduced the time across Cook Strait by 20 minutes to three hours.

 Initially, USSC operated the ferries on NZR's behalf.
 This changed in 1970 when the Minister of Railways, Peter Gordon, announced that NZR would be forming its own maritime service to operate the inter-island ferries.

 SeaRail and The Interislander

-When the New Zealand Railways Corporation (the successor to the Railways Department) was restructured in 1982, the service was renamed "SeaRail".
+When the New Zealand Railways Corporation (the successor to the Railways Department) was restructured in 1982, the service was renamed 'SeaRail'.
 In 1989, it was renamed the Interisland Line, and the service became known as The Interislander.
 The fleet was upgraded with improved facilities and an updated livery whose logo incorporated Pelorus Jack.
-In 1991, New Zealand Rail Ltd, including the Interisland Line, was spun off from the Railways Corporation.
+In 1991, New Zealand Rail Ltd, including the Interisland Line, was separated from the Railways Corporation.
 In 1993, New Zealand Rail Ltd was privatised and became Tranz Rail in 1995.
-In 1999, Tranz Rail leased DEV Aratere, and between 1999 and 2001 disposed of Arahanga and the Aratika.
+In 1999, Tranz Rail leased DEV Aratere, and between 1999 and 2001, disposed of Arahanga and Aratika.

+In 1990, the Interislander launched an advertising campaign with the jingle "Cruisin' on the Interislander (Sailing to the Other Side)" written and performed by Wellington band The Warratahs.
+The jingle became iconic, with a second jingle "Easy Come, Easy Go (Cruisin' on the Interislander)" by the Warratahs released in 1998.

 In 2004, Toll NZ bought out Tranz Rail, and the Interisland Line was renamed the Interislander.
 Both ships were repainted in a new livery, with a fern replacing Pelorus Jack on the funnel - he moved to the hull with the logo.
 In 2005, Toll leased Challenger, which in 2007 was renamed MV Kaitaki.
 Kaitaki was the first Interislander ferry without a rail deck, and the first with a bow door (all the other ferries were stern boarding).